LuisaZamudio/LuisaZamudio/README.md

 T-Tauri stars using astrometric and mid-infrared photometric data.

 - I’m currently learning how to use git and GitHub and would appreciate any tips regarding my introductory projects.
-- You can reach me with the next email: luisa.zamudio@uabc.edu.mx
+- You can reach me by email: luisa.zamudio@uabc.edu.mx

 <!---
 LuisaZamudio/LuisaZamudio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.